 The Toyota Prius was again the top-selling car model in Japan in 2012.
 2012 was the fourth consecutive year that the Prius was Japan’s favorite car.
 The Prius somewhat surprisingly increased its hold over the competition by increasing sales by 26% despite the arrival of the Aqua (Prius C in some foreign markets).

 The Toyota Aqua is a smaller hybrid car and introduced in December 2011.
 It offered strong competition to the larger Prius and was the top-selling car in Japan for the final three months of 2012.

-The aging Honda Fit (Jazz in many foreign markets) slipped from second last year to third most popular car in Japan in 2012.
-However, the final three months of 2012 it was outsold by the new Nissan Note.
-Sales of the Fit were flat – in contrast Honda sales overall increased by almost 50%.
+The aging Honda Fit (Jazz in many foreign markets) slipped from second last year to the third most popular car in Japan in 2012.
+However, in the final three months of 2012 it was outsold by the new Nissan Note.
+Sales of the Fit were flat – in contrast, Honda sales overall increased by almost 50%.

-The Honda Freed, a small mini van bases on the Fit, did well in 2012.
-It outsold the Toyota Vitz (Yaris in foreign markets), which were the third most popular car in Japan in 2011.
+The Honda Freed, a small minivan bases on the Fit, did well in 2012.
+It outsold the Toyota Vitz (Yaris in foreign markets), which was the third most popular car in Japan in 2011.